aws/aws-emr-best-practices/content/applications/spark/best_practices.md

                   .config("spark.kryo.registrationRequired", "true")
                   .getOrCreate
 ```
-If you do not specify classesToRegister, then there will be a Kryo conversion overhead.
-So, it is highly recommended to register classes in your application.
-Especially, if you are using data sets, consider registering your data set schema classes along with classes used in Spark internally based on the data types and structures used in your program.
+If you do not specify classesToRegister, then there will be a Kryo conversion overhead which could impact performance.
+Hence, it is highly recommended to register classes in your application.
+Especially, if you are using Datasets, consider registering your Dataset schema classes along with classes used in Spark internally based on the data types and structures used in your program.
+An example provided below:
 ```
 val conf = new SparkConf()
         conf.registerKryoClasses(